 25 Seeds per pack

 (a.k.a.
 Traveler) (Lycopersicon lycopersicum) 80-90 days An old-time, reliable Southern heirloom tomato variety developed at the University of Arkansas, addressing the specific problems Southern gardeners experience with tomatoes.
 The Arkansas Traveler Heirloom Tomato was bred to be resistant to heat, humidity, disease, and cracks.
 Bears abundantly all through the heat of Summer!
-Smooth, rose-colored, round 6-8 oz. fruits are mild and sweet in flavor, juicy, and thick walled.
+Smooth, pink/rose-colored, round 6-8 oz. fruits are mild and sweet in flavor, juicy, and thick walled.
 Excellent for fresh eating, canning, drying, and salsa, too.
 Plants are indeterminate and like to sprawl, can grow rather large.
 Disease Resistant.

 Planting Instructions for Arkansas Traveler Tomato Seeds